Tiger Print Scarves

 Trendsetter Merino 6 is paired with La Furla to create a pair of ultra plush scarves.
 Your kids will want to wear these to school.
 That’s ok.
 So long as they let you borrow them back for your nights out.

-Tiger Scarves pattern available on Etsy.
+Tiger Scarves Crochet Pattern available on Etsy.

 White and Bengal Tiger – Photo Shoot